-- a.
-Persons Eligible for Paid Sick Leave All regular full-time employees are eligible for paid sick leave. - b.
-Earning and Accumulation of Paid Sick Leave All eligible employees earn sick leave days at the rate provided for by state law.
-Eligible employees may accumulate sick leave as provided by state law. - c.
-Use of Sick Leave.
-Eligible employees may only use paid sick leave for absences caused by the following: - a.
-Personal illness; - b.
-Incapacitating personal injury; - c.
-Attendance upon an ill member of the employee's immediate family, defined as a spouse, parent, child, sibling or any person with a close personal tie; - d.
-Death of a family member, including a spouse, parent, child, sibling, mother or father-in-law, son or daughter-inlaw, brother or sister-in-law, nephew or niece, grandparent, grandchild, aunt or uncle; - e.
-Death or care of an individual with whom unusually strong personal ties exist because of a relationship other than those listed above. - d.
-Certification Employees must certify that sick leave was used for one of the reasons provided in state law.
-If the employee's principal or department head has probable cause to believe that an employee has abused or misused sick leave, a physician's statement verifying the existence and nature of the illness or medical condition may be required by the Board.
+- Persons Eligible for Paid Sick Leave All regular full-time employees are eligible for paid sick leave. - Earning and Accumulation of Paid Sick Leave All eligible employees earn sick leave days at the rate provided for by state law.
+Eligible employees may accumulate sick leave as provided by state law. - Use of Sick Leave Eligible employees may only use paid sick leave for absences caused by the following: - Personal illness: - Incapacitating personal injury; - Attendance upon an ill member of the employee's immediate family, (defined as a spouse, parent, child, foster child currently in the care and custody of the employee, sibling, child currently in the care and custody of the employee for whom a petition for adoption has been filed, or any person with a close personal tie); - Death of a family member, including a spouse, parent, child, sibling, mother or father-in-law, son or daughter-in-law, brother or sister-in-law, nephew or niece, grandparent, grandchild, aunt or uncle; - Death, injury, or sickness or care of an individual with whom unusually strong personal ties exist because of a relationship other than those listed above; or - Attendance upon an adopted child, who is three years of age or younger. - Sick leave taken for the purpose of attending to an adopted child may be taken for a maximum of eight weeks, or 320 consecutive hours. - Certification By taking sick leave, the employee is certifying that the sick leave was used for one of the reasons provided in state law.
+If the employee's immediate supervisor, principal or department head has probable cause to believe that an employee has abused or misused sick leave, a physician's statement verifying the existence and nature of the illness or medical condition or documentation verifying a petition for adoption or a death may be required by the school system.
 Abuse of sick leave may subject the employee to disciplinary action.
 [Reference: ALA.
 CODE §16-1-18.1 (1975)]

-9-MONTH employee will earn August - April 10-MONTH employees will earn August - May 11-MONTH employees will earn August - June 12-MONTH employees will earn July - June
+9-MONTH employee will earn August - April

+10-MONTH employees will earn August - May

+11-MONTH employees will earn August - June

+12-MONTH employees will earn July - June